 - Term 1: Parents attend a parent teacher conference to discuss individual student progress and to plan for the remainder of the year.
-Grade 1 to 5 students are to accompany their parents. - Term 3: Parents attend a student-led conference where students share their learning with their parents.
+Grade 1 to 5 students are to accompany their parents. - Term 3: Parents attend a student-led conference where students share and demonstrate their growth and achievement.

-These conferences are an important means of communication about learning, and celebration of learning.
-Parents are welcome to arrange an interview at any time of the year to further discuss their child's individual progress and learning.
-Parents are encouraged to provide their own translator for interviews where the language is other than English or Chinese.
+At the end of Term 2 and Term 4, report cards will include individual comments for literacy, numeracy and social-emotional development.
+Parents are welcome to arrange an interview at any time of the year to further discuss their child's individual progress and achievement.